-- 3. This Acceleration criteria does not apply to students wishing to accelerate into VCE VET studies or any Block Credit recognition program.
-Students are discouraged from accelerating into both VCE and VET programs. - 4.
-Approval for students wishing to apply to accelerate into a VCE subject will be at the discretion of the Head of Learning - Senior Years in consultation with other key staff.
+- 1 and 2 to Units 3 and 4 subject is not automatic and may be subject to review. - 3 This Acceleration criteria does not apply to students wishing to accelerate into VCE VET studies or any Block Credit recognition program.
+Students are discouraged from accelerating into both VCE and VET programs. - 4 pproval for students wishing to apply to accelerate into a VCE subject will be at the discretion of the Head of Learning -Senior Years in consultation with other key staff.
 In every instance, the decision will be based on the best interests of the student.

 We strongly recommend that for most students, the maximum number of VCE Units that they would accelerate is 2 Units (ie 1 subject).
-Students wishing to accelerate in more than 2 Units would only be considered in very special circumstances.\
+Students wishing to accelerate in more than 2 Units would only be considered in very special circumstances.